andreavillegasm/MadEvents/README.md

 1. View feedback: This page (feedback) will display all feedback users send.
 Admins can click to head to detail page.

 2. Change status of feedback: This page (feedback_detail) will display detail of this page.
 Admins can read messages and change status of the feedback.
+Once the feedback is viewed, admins can delete it.

 #### user: